Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/README.md

 <br>![uk](../../images/uk.png) [English](README.md),  ![japan](../../images/japan.png)[日本語](README.ja.md)
 <br>

-If you’re have been working with Ansible Automation Platform 1.2, and would like to get hands on experience with new features and technologies that come with AAP 2, this 4 hour workshop provides you with exercises for concepts such as Execution Environments, Ansible Navigator, Ansible Builder, and Automation Mesh.
+If you have been working with Ansible Automation Platform 1.2, and would like to get hands on experience with new features and technologies that come with AAP 2, this 4 hour workshop provides you with exercises for concepts such as Execution Environments, Ansible Navigator, Ansible Builder, and Automation Mesh.
 You will also dive into some advanced topics such as automating controller with controller, Private Automation Hub as a container registry, working with execution environments in Automation Controller, and RHEL System Roles.

 **This is documentation for Ansible Automation Platform 2**